Pathways

 Performance

 Routines are polished and stable.
-Only Performance grade gymnasts are entered into external competitions outside the club.
-This is earned, not automatic.
+Performance grade gymnasts may be entered into external competitions outside the club when coaches feel they are ready.

 Progression